The word "souvenir" has, of course, slightly extended itself in meaning until it now denotes almost anything either breakable or useless.

 8. Troll Dolls, Scandinavia:

 Coming from a beautiful and picturesque country like Scandinavia, people back home would expect you to get souvenirs that would be just as beautiful.
 These Troll Dolls beg to differ.
 Scandinavian folklore is rich because of their tales of Vikings, of the naughty doings of Loki, the celestial paradise of Valhalla, and also of the rascals called the trolls.
 With beady little eyes, large bumpy noses, and an unpolished face, these trolls are also something you can get back from your visits to Scandinavia.

 9. Deep-Sea Water, Hawaii:

 Gifts of the deep seas are probably one of the most bizarre things you’ll read today.
 Pumped from 3000 feet below the ocean’s surface, the desalinated Mahalo water is very popular in Japan!
 It is said to be rich in minerals and is free of pesky pollutants, with its major selling point being naturally clean water, unlike the packaged substitutes available all over.

 Oven-roasted to retain its natural flavours and give it a crisp smoky flavour, these scorpions are later covered by dark chocolate.
 Fear not, these Scorpion Chocolates are tried and tested and are safe.
 The next time you book your Thailand Package, put this on your bucket list; you will have a story worth telling at social gatherings!

 11. Possum Woollens, New Zealand:

-New Zealand's natural diversity and richness is not a hidden secret.
-For a country that’s marvellously blessed with amazing green cover, possum wool is not uncommon.
+New Zealand's natural diversity and richness are not a hidden secret.
+For a country that’s marvelously blessed with an amazing green cover, possum wool is not uncommon.
 They bet on it to be lighter and is distinctly warmer than sheep’s wool.
 To make it even more desirable, the locals claim that possum wool is one of the least flammable textiles around.